johnwhobbs/AstroFileManager/readme.md

 **Import Files:**
 1. Click "Import XISF Files" to select individual files
-2. Or click "Import Folder" to import all XISF files from a folder and its subfolders
+2. Or click "Import Folder" to import all XISF files from a folder and all its subfolders recursively
 3. Monitor progress in the log window
 4. View import summary when complete

 **Clear Database:**
-- Click "Clear Database" to remove all records (requires confirmation)
+- Click "Clear Database" (red button) to remove all records (requires confirmation)

 ### View Catalog Tab